 I decided to make a board with the printable chore charts, as well as my chore cards.

 New Chore Board

 We made an easy magnetic bulletin board where everything could be in one place.
-I wanted to create a chore ‘hub’ of sorts so we weren’t running all around looking for chore charts and chore cards.
-This helps to streamline the process and doesn’t waste time.
+I wanted to create a hub for our lists of household chores so we weren’t running all around looking for chore charts and chore cards.
+You shouldn’t have to search for your chore charts, so this helps to streamline the process and doesn’t waste time.

-Next, we placed all of the kids’ (laminated) chore charts on the board.
+Next, we placed all of the kids’ (laminated) chore charts and chore cards on the board.
 I would strongly recommend laminating the paper.
 In fact, I also recommend printing them onto cardstock instead of printer paper if possible.
 They will last that much longer!

 - 24″ x 36″ Frame

 - 24″ x 36 ” Galvanized Sheet Metal

 - Clear Plastic Jars